EriksUzans/qa_task_eriks_uzans/BUGS.md

 A significant vertical space exists between the two checkboxes.

 **Expected Result:**
-The checkboxes should be grouped closer together with standard vertical spacing (e.g., 8px-16px) to keep the form compact.
+The checkboxes should be grouped closer together  to keep the form compact.

 **Severity:** Low (Cosmetic)
 **Priority:** Low